pseva/CE_Projects/README.md

-# Codes for projects I completed while on CE
+# Codes for projects I completed while on internship